nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 If you want to view all the dates, enlarge your application!

 **Q**: I prefer a date format like 4 Apr 2022.
 Why can't I pick the date format I want to use ? <br>
-**A**: Unfortunately PennyWise current only accepts one type of format which is `04-04-2022`.
+**A**: Unfortunately PennyWise currently only accepts one type of format which is `04-04-2022`.
 However, we are exploring the possibilities of allowing more types of date formats without compromising on quality and user experience so do look out for our future software updates!